jellyfish1456/Deep-learning-based-pathological-voice-quality-score/README.md

 # Motivation

 In this modern society, a great number of people are suffering voice disorder since it influences their daily life negatively.
+The dramatic changes in voice may be due to lesions of the vocal cords, such as atrophy of the vocal cords, polyps and tumors, etc.